SpeedUpNet: A Plug-and-Play Adapter Network for Accelerating Text-to-Image Diffusion Models: Related Work

+The advanced sampling strategies (including DDIM \cite{song2020denoising}, DPM-Solver \cite{lu2022dpm} and DPM-Solver++ \cite{lu2022dpm++}) significantly decrease the number of diffusion steps from several hundreds to around 25.
+On structural pruning, BK-SDM \cite{kim2023architectural} introduces different types of efficient diffusion models and propose various distillation strategies.
+On step distillation, Progressive Distillation (PD) \cite{salimans2022progressive} and Guided-Distill \cite{meng2023distillation} propose progressive distillation methods, where a student model can generate high-quality images with only 2 diffusion steps.
+Additionally, Consistency Models (CM) \cite{song2023consistency} generate image in a single step by utilizing consistency mapping derived from ODE trajectories.
+Based on CM, Latent Consistency Models (LCM) \cite{luo2023latent} is proposed for accelerating text-to-image synthesis tasks.
+Some recent studies, such as UFOGen \cite{xu2023ufogen} and ADD \cite{sauer2023adversarial} use adversarial techniques to obatain high-quality images in fewer steps.
+By incorporating LoRA into the distillation process of LCM, without fine-tuning the entire network, LCM-LoRA \cite{luo2023lcm} achieves a reduction in the memory overhead of distillation, as well as the ability for accelerating diverse models and tasks.

-\subsection{HyperNetwork and Adapter methods}
+\subsection{HyperNetwork and Adapter Methods}

 These approaches primarily focus on fine-tuning pre-existing models for specific tasks without extensive retraining.
-HyperNetworks\cite{Hypernetwork2022style}, with the aim of training a small recurrent neural network to influence the weights of a larger one, have found their way into adjusting the behavior of GANs and diffusion models\cite{rombach2022high}.
-For example, they can be used to alter the artistic style of generated images in Stable Diffusion.
-Similarly, adapters, which are modular neural network components, provide a means to retrofit existing models with new capabilities.
-Adapters have been effective in vision-language tasks and text-to-image generation, with methods like ControlNet \cite{zhang2023adding} displaying tailored output conditions and T2I-adapters \cite{mou2023t2i} offering fine-tuned control over attributes such as color and style.
-Recent work introduces more effective adapters, such as IP-Adapter\cite{ye2023ip}, which is an efficient and lightweight adapter that enables image prompt capability for pretrained text-to-image diffusion models.
+HyperNetworks \cite{Hypernetwork2022style}, with the aim of training a small recurrent neural network to influence the weights of a larger one, have found their way into adjusting the behavior of GANs and diffusion models.
+To retrofit existing models with new capabilities, adapters have been shown effective in vision-language tasks and text-to-image generation.
+ControlNet \cite{zhang2023adding} tailors SD output by conditioning.
+T2I-adapters \cite{mou2023t2i} offers fine-tuned control over attributes such as color and style.
+IP-Adapter \cite{ye2023ip}, which is an efficient and lightweight adapter, enables image prompt capability for pretrained text-to-image diffusion models.